Hamilton-Labs-Org/The-Social-NoteWork/README.md

 ## Acknowledgments

-Use this space to list resources you find helpful and would like to give credit to.
-I've included a few of my favorites to kick things off!
+Here are some resources I found helpful and would like to give thanks and credit to.

 - [JavaScript Everywhere by Adam D. Scott](https://www.oreilly.com/library/view/javascript-everywhere/9781492046974/)
 - [othneildrew's Best-README-Template](https://github.com/othneildrew/Best-README-Template)